nortikin/sverchok/docs/Unit_01/lesson_01.rst

 - ``Add -> Vector -> Vector In``

 The `Vector In` node takes as input 1 or more numbers per component.
-Sockets which are not explicitely connected to will be represented by a zero.
+Sockets which are not explicitly connected to will be represented by a zero.

 1) Connect the resulting ``Cos( x )`` to the first component in of *Vector in*: ``X``
 2) Connect the resulting ``Sin( X )`` to the second component in of *Vector in*: ``Y``